pantelis/aiml-common/lectures/autonomous-cars/_index.md

 ---
-title: Autonomous Agent Planning Application
+title: Autonomous Cars
 weight: 98
 draft: true
 ---

-# Autonomous Agent Planning Application
+# Autonomous Cars

 In this section we treat planning approaches that dominate in real-world motion planning.
 We focus on autonomous mobile agents (self driving cars) as an example subdomain that we are all familiar with.
 There are [two main schools of thought in motion planning](https://arxiv.org/pdf/2003.06404.pdf) irrespectively of the Markovian assumptions regarding the transition or measurement models.